ircv3/ircv3-specifications/extensions/resume.md

 This command is sent before starting SASL authentication, and indicates that the client wishes to resume a previous connection to the server which may still be active.
 The command is sent with the following format:

-    RESUME oldnick timestamp
+    RESUME oldnick [timestamp]

-`oldnick` is the nickname the client had when they last disconnected. `timestamp` is a timestamp which indicates either when they received the last message from the server on the old connection, or just when they disconnected from the server.
+`oldnick` is the nickname the client had when they last disconnected. `timestamp`, if it is given, is a timestamp which indicates when they received the last message from the server on the old connection.
 This timestamp is used to indicate to other clients how long the disconnection was for, and uses the same format as the IRCv3 `server-time` extension (i.e. `YYYY-MM-DDThh:mm:ss.sssZ`, or in UTC using extended format as specified by ISO 8601:2004(E) 4.3.2).

 After sending this command, the client continues connection registration as usual.

 If the client's able to successfully resume their connection, the server sends them a `RESUMED` message before sending the usual registration burst (and their nickname is set to `<oldnick>`).
-Otherwise, the server sends the `ERR_CANNOT_RESUME` numeric.
+Otherwise, the server sends the `ERR_CANNOT_RESUME` numeric (and optional additional error numerics).

 If successful, the `RESUMED` message is sent to the connecting user just after connection registration (including ident lookups and similar) completes.
 When this message is sent out, the connecting client's nickname is updated to be the old client's nick.
 From this point forward, the combination of old nickname and new connecting client's username+hostname is used to identify the client from that point forward.

+Connection resumption is done on a best-effort basis.
+If the resumption fails clients SHOULD continue with a regular reconnection.

 #### `RESUMED` Message